-MPs may contact the applicants to seek additional relevant information to assist them, for example, to ascertain whether the proposed project remains viable if partial funding is offered.
-For reasons of probity, requests for clarification should not represent an opportunity for applicants to improve the nature of the submitted application.
+MPs may contact the applicants to seek additional relevant information to assist them, for example, to ascertain whether the proposed project remains viable if a funding amount different to the nominated full or partial funding amount is offered.
+For probity reasons, requests for clarification should not represent an opportunity for applicants to improve the nature of the submitted application and should be documented.